qilingframework/rtfd.io/docs/ida.md

 ### Ollvm De-flatten

 [ollvm](https://github.com/obfuscator-llvm/obfuscator) is an obfuscator based on LLVM.
 One of its obfuscation is [Control Flow Flattening](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening).
-With Qiling IDA plugin, you can de-flatten obfuscated binary easily.
+With Qiling IDA plugin, Qiling and IDA Pro can de-flatten obfuscated binary easily.

 - Contro Flow Flattening will generate four types of blocks: real blocks, fake blocks, dispatcher blocks and return blocks.

-    - Real blocks: The real logic in your original program.
+    - Real blocks: The real logic in original binary
-    - Fake blocks: The fake logic in obfuscated code.
+    - Fake blocks: The fake logic in obfuscated code
-    - Dispatcher blocks: Something like `switch...case...case...` implementation, decide the following control flows.
+    - Dispatcher blocks: Something like `switch...case...case...` implementation, decide the following control flows
-    - Return blocks: The blocks which exit the function.
+    - Return blocks: The blocks which exit the function

-- To deflat the function, our first task is to identity such blocks.
-Qiling IDA plugin will help you do some auto analysis by clicking `Auto Analysis For Deflat`. **Note that you should have set rootfs and custom script.**
+- To deflat the function, first task is to identity such blocks.
+Qiling + IDA Pro plugin perform some level of auto analysis by clicking `Auto Analysis For Deflat`. **Note: by settings up the enviroment properly**

 ![](img/deflat.png)